-One objection you often hear is, "If I have good organic rankings on Google, I don't need SEA".
-When is that true and isn't it?
+An objection you often hear: "If I have good organic rankings on Google, I don't need SEA".
+When is that true and when is it not?

 Generally speaking, the approach of relying a lot on organic rankings is very good.
 This method is sustainable and not dependent on a permanent budget.
 Moreover, the whole website becomes stronger and stronger.
 This also results in other advantages and the market value of the website increases.